w3c/mathml/docs/accessibility.md

 To indicate the context/subject area, an attribute is added to a MathML tag.
 Typically, it would be added to the `math` tag, but in the case of a chemical formula inside of a chemical equation, it might also be on an `mrow` or other MathML element.
 The example section below provides details.

 There are some notations that aren't resolved by knowing the subject area.
-For example, if the subject area is calculus, $(0, \pi)$ could be either the point in the plane with coordinates 0 and $pi$ or (more likely) the open interval from 0 to $\pi$.
+For example, if the subject area is calculus, $(0, \pi)$ could be either the point in the plane with coordinates 0 and $\pi$ or (more likely) the open interval from 0 to $\pi$.

 Conversely, an integral such as $\int \sin x\,dx$ is unambiguously an integral regardless of subject area.
 However, the related concept of derivatives $dy/dx$ is potentially ambiguous and providing a subject area would disambiguate it.
 Each notation needs to be evaluated and a determination made as to whether it is ambiguous or not.